 What might make it difficult?

 I’m at a great stage in my practice where regional living only helps my work, there is a heathy interest in my work and I receive exciting opportunities which involve short trips away.
-I’m inspired in my studio working and as long as the internet stays contacted and I can find my phone I’m a happy camper.
+I’m inspired in my studio working and as long as the internet stays connected and I can find my phone I’m a happy camper.

 Where do the other challenges lie?